antyakushev/tabdown/README.md

 ##Todo:
-- Make it support only one todo list (eg. no need to edit code) Support default values for certain things
+- Make it support only one todo list (eg. no need to edit code)- Support default values for certain things
 - Add enviormental variables (MODE=Weekend MODE=Weekday)
+	- Bug: parse until next #
+	- Bug: tnow doesn't work
 - Make it export the current task as an environmental variable
 - Colorize README, fix example code formatting with inline HTML